Updated: July 10, 2017

 Several consumers also report receiving phone calls from entities attempting to collect debts owed to Cash Advance, Cash Advance Group, and US Cash Advance.
 Some of the collection calls came from people who called themselves Brian Wilson, John Murphy, Jim Spencer, and Andrew Martin.
 Some calls also came from a person claiming to work for Peterson Law Group and Debt Collection USA.
 In another case, the caller threatened to seize the consumer’s bank account and serve the consumer with legal papers at his workplace unless he paid the debt.
 Another consumer was threatened with arrest.

 In one case, the debt collector threatened that he could have an arrest warrant issued if the consumer did not immediately pay him with a credit card.
 In other cases, the debt collector demanded payment using a pre-paid card.

-Most recently, a consumer reported receiving threatening emails from entities claiming to be “Associated Recover System, Division of National Debt Settlement” and “Account Wing.”
-The emails threatened legal action if the consumer did not pay on an alleged loan with Cash Advance Inc.
+In another complaint, a consumer reported receiving threatening emails from entities claiming to be “Associated Recover System, Division of National Debt Settlement” and “Account Wing.”
+The emails threatened legal action if the consumer did not pay on an alleged loan with Cash Advance, Inc.